Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 30

 Added in a few more images so that when you hover your mouse over the buttons, it changes colors.
 I started working on a dropdown menu, but for now thats just on Canva, so no code for it yet.

+### May 31

+Mostly worked on the cards today.
+I wrote a flip method for the cards so that player 1 and player will have the same moves (from their respective points of view) rather than a flipped version of each other.
+I also wrote rand5() to produce a list of 5 different values, so that there would be no duplicates in our starting deck.
+And finally, I added in the rotation of cards.